First look

 Add Arbor

-In this way, you can add considerable flexibility to the database and tune it to the terms that you use.
+This method allows you to add considerable flexibility to the database and tune it to your usage terms.

-Here is another example where we added the term “Water Wise” – a term that will be used in searching for plans that will survive on the natural rainfall of the site.
+Here is another example where we added the term “Water-Wise” – a term that will be used in searching for plans that will survive the site’s natural rainfall.

 Silver Cassia